aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ## Limitations of Digital Signatures

-The table below describes a few limitations that you may face while working with digital signatures through Aspose.Words, as well as some alternative options.
+The table below describes many limitations that you may face while working with digital signatures through Aspose.Words, as well as some alternative options.

 | Limitation                                                   | Alternative option                                           |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |